nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 ### OneLogin setup notes

-NOTE: **Note:**
+The GitLab app listed in the OneLogin app catalog is for self-managed GitLab instances.
-The GitLab app listed in the directory is for self-managed GitLab instances.
-Please use a generic SAML Test Connector.
+For GitLab.com, use a generic SAML Test Connector such as the SAML Test Connector (Advanced).

 | GitLab Setting | OneLogin Field |
 |--------------|----------------|